trickstercache/trickster/docs/supported-origin-types.md

 ### InfluxDB

 Trickster 1.0 Beta has experimental support for InfluxDB.
 Once Trickster 1.0 leaves beta and has a GA release, InfluxDB will be fully supported.
 Specify `influxdb` as the Origin Type when configuring Trickster.

+### Circonus IRONdb

+Experimental support has been included for the Circonus IRONdb time-series database.
+Specify `irondb` as the origin type when configuring Trickster.
+If Grafana is used for visualizations, the Circonus IRONdb datasource plug-in for Grafana can be configured to use Trickster as its data source.
+All IRONdb data retrival operations, including CAQL queries, are supported.